1988 United States Senate election in Maryland

-The 1988 United States Senate Election in Maryland was held on November 8, 1988.
+The 1988 United States Senate election in Maryland was held on November 8, 1988.
 Incumbent Democratic U.S. Senator Paul Sarbanes was reelected to a third term in a landslide.
-Sarbanes won deep red Garrett County, which has never supported a Democratic presidential candidate and has not voted Democratic in a Senate election since this election.
+As in 1982, Sarbanes won strongly Republican Garrett County, which has never supported a Democratic presidential candidate and has not voted Democratic in a Senate election since this election.
+This is the last time that Maryland voted for a Senate candidate and a presidential candidate of different political parties.